nus-cs2030/1920-s2/contents/textbook/lecture10/monadsIntro/extraMonads.md

 }
 ```

-Explanation: x / y may throw an java.lang.ArithmeticException when y = 0, thus this belongs to the second point of side effects.
+Explanation: x / y may throw an java.lang.ArithmeticException when y = 0, thus this can cause side effects(point 2 in side effect list)

 ``` java
 int foo(int i) {